Kākāpō125+ gene sequencing

 The overarching aim of the project is to improve genetic management of kākāpō, particularly to address the key issues hampering recovery: infertility and disease.

 The kākāpō is a unique, critically endangered parrot found only in New Zealand.
 It lives in the wild on predator-free islands.
-Intensive conservation management has recovered the population from a low of 51 individuals in 1995 to about 150 in 2018.
+Intensive conservation management has recovered the population from a low of 51 individuals in 1995 to 252 in 2022.

 Conservation efforts include genetic management using relatedness scores from microsatellite markers.
 These are used to guide translocations, artificial insemination attempts and prioritisation of individuals.